Hervar77/infinity-doc/mkdocs/api/infinity.mimeType.md

 Parameters:

 - mimeType: `string`
-  >the MIME-Type to be matched to a file extension
+  >The MIME-Type to be matched to a file extension.

 Return type: `string`